carpentries-incubator/ml4bio-workshop/planning/post-survey.md

 7. Which workshop topics would be difficult for you to explain to a friend at a high level?
 8. Do you think the website layout was appropriate?
 9. How was the pace?
-10. How organized was the event?
-11. Please rate the amount of time spent:
+10. Please rate the amount of time spent:
  - Using the software
  - Viewing the website
  - Interacting with the workshop organizers
+ - In breakout rooms
  - Discussing math and computational background
  - Presenting biological motivation and examples
  - Presenting the machine learning workflow
  - Presenting specific classifiers
-9. What questions about machine learning do you have that were not addressed during the workshop?
+11. What questions about machine learning do you have that were not addressed during the workshop?
-10. Please describe any problems you had installing and running the ml4bio software.
+12. Please describe any problems you had installing and running the ml4bio software.
-11. Please share any other suggestions for improving the workshop, ml4bio software, website, guides, or other materials.
+13. Please share any other suggestions for improving the workshop, ml4bio software, website, guides, or other materials.
-12. Was there any information you wish you knew before the workshop?
+14. Was there any information you wish you had before the workshop?

 When distributing the survey link, we will also ask for a non-anonymous email response if they are willing to help test future versions of the software or guides.